Chestnut Yule Log

 Candied Chestnut Marinade

-• Chop two-third of the chestnuts and soak in Cognac for a few hours.
-Save remaining for topping.
+- Chop two-thirds of the chestnuts and soak them in Cognac for a few hours.
+Reserve the remaining portion for the topping.
+Chestnut in Cognac.

 Chestnut Mousseline